 The problem

-Why a value without cost does not guide anything
+Why a value without cost doesn’t guide

 A simple metaphor

 A value without trade-offs is like a map with no directions.
+It may look nice, but it won’t take you anywhere.

 The test I always use

-What do we not do because of this value?
+What do we NOT do because of this value?

 A real value creates at least one of these trade-offs

-- turning down non-fit clients;
+- turning down non-fit clients

-- giving up shortcuts (in timing, quality, or support);
+- giving up shortcuts (timing, quality, support)

-- sacrificing short-term margin;
+- sacrificing short-term margin

-- not saying yes to everything.
+- not saying yes to everything

 Examples: values → trade-offs → visible signals